rig9919/choptitle/README.md

 with videos in the matroska container.
 * They are very dependent on iframes so videos with fewer iframes will have less accurate cut points.
+* Results from findscreen may be off by 1 iframe on consecutive runs with nothing changed.
+Not sure why.